 The mere fact of a brand costing more makes it feel more exclusive and inspires more people to purchase their products.

-With that in mind, how to find great duplicate cosmetics?
+With that in mind, how to find beauty and budget-friendly cosmetics?

-Particularly important for foundations, tinted moisturizers, or other products that can clog your pores, check to make sure that a duplicate makeup fits the same criteria as the product you’re hoping to replace.
+Especially important for foundations, tinted moisturizers, or other products that can clog your pores, check to make sure that a duplicate cosmetic fits the same criteria as the product you’re hoping to replace.